 This section of the process serves to describe the components and composition of the article (21 CFR 514.1(b)(4)).
 For this section, we recommend that you provide information for identifying and characterizing the IGA that will be introduced into the progenitor(s) of the animal to be marketed.
 This and the next section in the process are part of the hazard identification component of the safety review of the application (21 CFR 514.1(b)(8)).
-Typically, the information should include, but not be limited to the following, as applicable to the particular type of IGA (e.g., inserted DNA sequences; replaced DNA /nucleotide(s); or deletion of nucleotides or sequences):
+Typically, the information should include, but not be limited to, the following, as applicable to the particular type of IGA (e.g., inserted DNA sequences; replaced DNA/nucleotide(s); or deletion of nucleotides or sequences):

-- details of how the IGA(s) was achieved; - a description of the source(s) of the various functional components of the IGA, as appropriate; - the sequence of the IGA or of a sufficient number of nucleotides surrounding it such that the alteration can be uniquely identified (e.g., especially in the case of deletion alterations); - the purpose of the IGA; - the intended function(s) of the IGA; and - the purity of the preparation containing the materials used to affect the IGA prior to introduction into recipient animals or cells.
+- details of how the IGA(s) was achieved; - a description of the source(s) of the various functional components of the IGA, as appropriate;

+- the sequence of the IGA or of a sufficient number of nucleotides surrounding it such that the alteration can be uniquely identified (e.g., especially in the case of deletion alterations); - the purpose of the IGA; - the intended function(s) of the IGA; and - the purity of the preparation containing the materials used to affect the IGA prior to introduction into recipient animals or cells.

-In order to determine whether any risks exist that would make the product unsafe, we expect to evaluate whether the IGA contains any potentially mobilizable DNA sequences, or whether sequences are present that may be predicted to result in altered disease susceptibility or encode pathogens, or production of novel substances (including allergens), or the addition or deletion of substances likely to dysregulate the growth control of cells, tissues, or organs, except by explicit design.
+In order to determine whether any risks exist that would make the product unsafe, we expect to evaluate, among other safety considerations, whether the IGA contains any potentially mobilizable DNA sequences, the presence of sequences that may be predicted to result in altered disease susceptibility or encode pathogens, the production of novel substances not ordinarily produced by the animal (including allergens), the addition or deletion of substances likely to dysregulate the growth control of cells, tissues, or organs, except by explicit design, and any other changes to the physiology and health of the animal.